 ‘Hachita’ is a vigorous plant with narrow, blue-green leaves that form dense mounds.
 During summer, the clumps are punctuated by intricate seed heads that resemble eyelashes.
 This tough, drought-tolerant grass thrives in sand or clay soil with full-sun exposure.
 It needs good drainage for the best growth.
 Too much water is often its downfall.

-Plant ‘Hachita’ with darker perennials behind to show off its interesting seed heads.
+Try this: Plant ‘Hachita’ with darker perennials behind to show off its interesting seed heads.

 This is the best choice for shade

 Size: 2 to 3 feet tall and 18 inches wide

 River oats is one of the most adaptable and ornamental native grasses.
 It thrives in sun or shade, while the flat, oatlike seed heads add interest, giving the plant its nickname: “fish on a line.”
 These lime green seed heads elongate and turn light tan in winter, as the broad leaves and upright habit of the plant complement them.
 In the wild, it is found in moist soil in wooded areas and along streams, so plants in full sun will need supplemental irrigation through periods of drought.

 Try this: The seed heads hold their color well when dried, so use them in indoor arrangements.